domino4com/CWB/README.md

 - It is recommended to download and use the (Mu Editor)(https://codewith.mu/en/download)
 - You can use the Mu Editor to upload the MicroPython Firmware.

+### Hardware Modification:
+- On the back of the xchip, is a solder pad called ```LED_ON```.
+If you don't like the blue power LED, you can carefully cut the connection between the two pads.
+And you can naturally reverse that by soldering them together again.

 ### I²C
 I²C's SDA and SCL is not on the standard ESP32's Pin normally used in Arduino.
 The pins might have to be set before the `Wire.begin()` statement like this: